 1. Take a break

-This way, you are showing Instagram more credibility that indeed you are a real person using an account and not a bot.
 Often, Instagram accounts that were machine-made or are machine-maintained are not associated with any Facebook accounts, and Instagram might see it as a trust issue.
+Addressing it, you are showing Instagram more credibility that indeed you are a real person using an account and not a bot.

 See how to link your Instagram with Facebook guide to learn how to do it efficiently.

-As Instagram’s alghoritm constantly changes, with each update, both the causes why you are getting blocked and the ways to avoid might change.
+As Instagram’s algorithm constantly changes, with each update, both the causes why you are getting blocked and the ways to avoid might change.

-As of today, these are confirmed ways to prevent getting blocked:
+As of today, these are confirmed ways to prevent “Your Account Was Compromised” IG message on Instagram popping up again:

-If you have been using 3rd party service, make sure you don’t use bots and software solutions and instead, use only organic Instagram service or social media agency where the actions are completed manually, not automatically.
-This way, it will look just like you would do it yourself.
+If you have been using a 3rd party tool/service and miss the hands-off growth, instead of using bots and automated software solutions, try organic Instagram service or social media agency where the actions are completed manually, not automatically.
+This way, it will look just like you would do it yourself and the pesky message will be a thing of the past.